hangwl/DataScience/notes.md

 i.e. they are unbiased and efficient

 # Gauss-Markov Assumptions:
-1. Linearity in parameters
+1. Linearity in Parameters
 2. Random Sampling
-3. No perfect collinearity among covariates
+3. No Perfect Collinearity among Covariates

    If an independent variable is an exact linear combination of other independent variables, we say that the model suffers from perfect collinearity, and it cannot be estimated by OLS.

-4. Zero conditional Mean (Exogeneity)
+4. Zero Conditional Mean (Exogeneity)

    In general, we should expect error terms to be distributed around the mean of zero.
 If a key variable has been omitted, it can cause omitted variable bias since the omitted variable could be correlated with independent variables.